CALL FOR PAPERS 2025

 A_METADATA_OPTION_2_History_archetypes_fantasy

-• A second Word file, available at this link, without converting it to PDF or other formats, which will contain an Abstract of the Communication of a maximum of 600 words.
+• A second file, available at this link, which will contain an Abstract of the Communication.
 This document must not contain personal data of the Communicant, for peer review by the Scientific Committee.
 This second file will be titled:

-B_ABSTRACT_OPTION_1_Title, o B_ABSTRACT_OPTION_2_Title, following the same system as the first downloaded document.
+B_ABSTRACT_OPTION_1_Title, B_ABSTRACT_OPTION_2_Title o B_ABSTRACT_OPTION_3_Title, following the same system as the first downloaded document.

 WRITING RULES FOR ISBN PUBLICATIONS

-• For the chapters of the books to be published as a result of the Congress, both for the paper book edition and for the digital book edition, both with their respective ISBNs, the Word template provided below must be strictly used.
-Each template contains details of the typographical standards, citation system, bibliographical references, etc. of each publishing house.
+• For the writing of the chapters of the books derived from the Congress, the corresponding Word template provided below must be strictly used.
+Each template contains details of the typographical standards, citation system, bibliographical references, figures, etc. of each publisher:

-• For the writing of the paper book chapter in Spanish (Option 1), the Word template available at this link must be used.
+• For the writing of the chapter in Option 1 (Tirant Lo Blanch), the Word template available at this link must be used.

-• For the writing of the digital book chapter in English (Option 2), the Word template available at this link must be used.
+• Fof the chapter in Option 3 (Peter Lang), the Word template available at this link must be used.

 • Chapters that do not conform to the templates will be rejected.
 These must be submitted in Word or OpenOffice format.

-• Please note that the publication of the chapter in the paper book must be in Spanish.
+• Please note that the chapter for Option 1 (Tirant Lo Blanch) must be written in Spanish.

 FINAL CONSIDERATIONS